Will Rock Salt Kill Grass?

 Ever wonder if rock salt will kill your grass?
-The chances of your lawn dying are much higher than you think.
+The chances of your lawn dying are higher than you think.

 How does rock salt kill grass?